IlyaGershman/easy-poll/README.md

 });
 ```

+You can check `examples` folder for a working example.
+Check out readme there the start the example project.

 for the complete spec, you can refer to the `subscribePolling.test.ts` file.

 ### Issues

-Please feel free to open any `issues` and suggestions!
+Please feel free to open any [issues](https://github.com/IlyaGershman/easy-poll/issues) and suggestions!

 ## Licence